AnnahGerletti/javaScriptPractice/database.md

   - code challenge table, would use the languageId and the date created to find the specific newest code challenge.

 7. The number of code challenges for each programming language
-  - Codechallenge table, divide up challenges by each language, using challengeId find out how many there are of each.
+  - Codechallenge table, divide up challenges by each language, using count() to count challengeId find out how many there are of each.